 - a.
 Integrity we understand the importance of trust to the success of the Company.
-Every party that we engage with our shareholders, underlying fund managers, charities, service providers and other external stakeholders rely on us being trustworthy by always acting honestly and fairly.
+Every party that we engage with our Shareholders, underlying fund managers, charities, service providers and other external stakeholders rely on us being trustworthy by always acting honestly and fairly.
 We recognise the importance of complying with both the law and community norms in developing and retaining the deep relationships needed to achieve our stated objectives. - b.
-Accountability we recognise that our shareholders are the owners of Future Generation Global.
+Accountability we recognise that our Shareholders are the owners of Future Generation Global.
 Our responsibility is to manage the Company on their behalf and report to them on a regular basis.
 We take responsibility for our actions and are accountable to all stakeholders and each other.
-We are committed to effective and frequent engagement with our shareholders. - c.
-Transparency we believe that success in our industry requires ongoing transparent communication with shareholders and other external stakeholders and good corporate governance.
-We encourage all shareholders to meet with us and we utilise a proactive approach to keeping them fully informed.
+We are committed to effective and frequent engagement with our Shareholders. - c.
+Transparency we believe that success in our industry requires ongoing transparent communication with Shareholders and external stakeholders and good corporate governance.
+We encourage all Shareholders to meet with us and utilise our proactive approach to keeping them fully informed.

-Each of these principles stems from the Company operating in the best interests of all shareholders.
+Each of these principles stems from the Company operating in the best interests of all Shareholders.